-2017 2016 Dividend yield 4.4% 4.2% Annual risk-free interest rate 1.8% to 2.1% 0.8% to 1.1% Expected share price volatility 16.6% to 20.5% 19.7% to 23.3%
+January 31, 2019 January 31, 2018 Dividend yield 4.1% 4.4% Annual risk-free interest rate 1.8% 1.8% to 2.1% Expected share price volatility 15.9% to 19.5% 16.6% to 20.5%

 The expected dividend yield is estimated based on the quarterly dividend rate and the closing share price on the date the options are granted.
 The expected share price volatility is estimated based on the Company's historical volatility over a period consistent with the expected life of the options.
 The risk-free interest rate is estimated based on the Government of Canada bond yield for a term to maturity equal to the expected life of the options.